- What is Exam4?

 - How can I end my take-home exam and then get back in while I'm writing my exam?

-If you want to exit the Exam4 interface during an exam in TAKEHOME mode, select End Exam from the File and Save Options menu.
+If you want to exit the Exam4 interface during an exam in TAKEHOME mode, select End Exam from the File menu.
+You will receive the option to Submit electronically or Suspend Exam.
 Do NOT electronically submit the exam.
-Choose Save As and don’t change the file name.
+Choose the Suspend Exam option.
 This saves the exam to your hard drive.
 When you want to start your exam again, select “Select Existing Exam” from the Exam4 start screen.
 Select the correct exam and select “Begin Exam.”
 You are now back in your exam and can continue to work on it.

 - Can I write my takehome exam in Word?